 Subscribe for exclusive offers and deals!

-Rentalcargroup offers a price comparison of all car rental companies in Monastir.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Monastir.
+Rentalcargroup offers a price comparison of all car rental companies in Monastir, Tunisia.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Monastir, Tunisia.

 Monastir Car Hire Comparison | We offer a price comparison of all car hire suppliers in Monastir but you choose your car hire based on price, car hire agency and fleet choice.

 Monastir is an ancient city dating from Phonecian times.
 It includes an impressive Ribat and the Mausoleum of Bourguiba, both of which have been closed for repair since the earthquake of 2013.

 The city is served by an international airport : Monastir Habib Bourguiba Airport Regular flights go to Monastir airport from various European locations.